 Recommended Global Neuroscience Conferences

-Dual Diagnosis 2019 is planned and coordinating in accordance with the accreditation requirements and Accreditation Committee Policies
+Dual Diagnosis 2019 will be organized around the theme of EXPLORING ADVANCE METHODOLOGIES FOR ADDICTION & MENTAL DISORDER TREATMENT and is planned and coordinating in accordance with the accreditation requirements and Accreditation Committee Policies

 Track: 1 Addiction Therapy